High-dimensional manifold of solutions in neural networks: insights from statistical physics: Gardner's computation

 \subsection{The typical Gardner volume}

 The Gardner volume $Z_{\mathcal{D}}$ introduced in equation~\ref{eq::Z} is random variable since it explicitly depends on the dataset.
 The goal of statistical mechanics is to characterize the \emph{typical}, i.e. the most probable value of this random quantity.
 A first guess would be to compute the averaged volume $\langle Z_{\mathcal{D}} \rangle_{\mathcal{D}}$.
-However, since~\eqref{eq::Z} involves a product of many random contributions, the most probable value of $Z_{\mathcal{D}}$ and its average are expected to not coincide\footnote{In the spin glass literature one says that $Z_{\mathcal{D}}$ is \emph{not} a \emph{self-averaging} quantity for large $N$.}.
+However, since~\eqref{eq::Z} involves a product of many random contributions, the probability distribution for large $N$ tends to be log-normal, and the most probable value of $Z_{\mathcal{D}}$ and its average do not coincide\footnote{In the spin glass literature one says that $Z_{\mathcal{D}}$ is \emph{not} a \emph{self-averaging} quantity for large $N$.}.
 On the other hand, the log of the product of independent random variables is equivalent to a large sum of independent terms, that, because of the central limit theorem, is Gaussian distributed; in that case we expect that the most probable value coincides with the average.
 Therefore we expect that for large $N$

 where

 is the averaged log-volume.
 Since we are at zero training error $\phi$ coincides with the \emph{entropy} of solutions.
 Performing the average over the log is usually called as \emph{quenched} average in spin glass theory, to distinguish from the log of the average, which is instead called \emph{annealed}.
 Annealed averages are much easier than quenched ones; even if they do not give information to the typical value of a random variable, they can still be useful, since they can give an upper bound to the quenched entropy.
 Indeed due to Jensen's inequality